Search

 FAQs

-- Review the circumstances of your violation
+• Review your violation

-- Assess your past and current substance use
+• Assess your substance use history

 If you work in a safety-sensitive role regulated by the U.S. Department of Transportation and violate drug or alcohol rules, you must complete the SAP process before you can return to duty.